-How to remove scabs after a hair transplant? (+ when to remove scabs)
+How to remove scabs after hair transplant? (+ when)

 6th April 2021

 Undergoing a hair transplant is an exciting time and it’s natural to want to speed up the healing process.
-With this in mind, many of our patients ask about how to remove scabs after a hair transplant, and when to remove scabs after a hair transplant.
+With this in mind, many of our patients ask about how to remove scabs after a hair transplant, and when to remove scabs after a hair transplant surgery, and how long hair transplant scabs last.
 At The Maitland Clinic we provide full information on how to care for your scalp following surgery, helping to ensure a timely recovery and great natural-looking results.

-So, how do you remove scabs after a hair transplant?
+So, how to remove scabs after a hair transplant?
 We recommend that patients gently massage their scalp with their fingertips when washing and soaking their hair.
 This will help to soften the scabs and encourage them to fall off naturally.
-Although it may be tempting, you should avoid picking your scabs as this may dislodge the newly implanted grafts.
+Although it may be tempting, you should avoid picking your scabs after hair transplant surgery as this may dislodge the newly implanted grafts.
 With the correct washing regime, most patients are scab-free around 10 days after surgery.

-When to remove scabs after a hair transplant?
+When to remove scabs after a hair transplant surgery?

-As with any healing wound, the scabs may feel slightly itchy but it’s important not to scratch them.
-The newly implanted grafts are very fragile during these crucial first few days and any contact may dislodge or damage them.
+As with any healing wound, the scabs after hair transplant procedures may feel slightly itchy but it’s important not to scratch them as they are only a temporary condition.
+The newly implanted hair grafts are very fragile during these crucial first few days and any contact may dislodge or damage them.
 This could create empty spots on the scalp and jeopardise the success of the whole procedure.
-Your grafts should be secure by the sixth postoperative day and it’s at this point that you can usually soak and moisturise your hair to encourage the scabs and crusts to lift off.
+Your hair grafts should be secure by the sixth postoperative day and it’s at this point that you can usually soak and moisturise your hair to encourage the scabs and crusts to lift off.

 In both cases, our leading surgeon and renowned hair restoration expert, Dr Edward Ball, makes tiny incisions in the recipient areas using specialist blades of 0.6mm to 1.1mm, depending on the patient’s skin texture and the size of the grafts.
 This stage determines the distribution and direction of growth of the new hair.
 Dr Ball’s highly skilled team of technicians then implant the hair grafts into the balding areas of the scalp.

-Every incision inflicts a degree of trauma to the scalp and a tiny scab will form in its place.
-We find that correct sizing of the recipient site incisions to the size of the grafts creates a good seal which minimizes bleeding.
-This results in minimal scab formation and our patients are frequently surprised by how clean their scalp looks after surgery.
+Every incision in the donor area or new hair area inflicts a degree of trauma to the scalp and a tiny scab will form in its place.
+We find that correct sizing of the recipient site incisions to the size of the grafts creates a good seal which minimizes scalp bleeding.
+This results in minimal scab formation during the grafting process and our patients are frequently surprised by how clean their scalp looks after surgery.

 Scabbing will usually start to appear in the recipient area within the first 24 hours after surgery.
 You may also experience some redness and swelling of the scalp, although any discomfort should be mild and subside within a couple of days.

-Scabs are often confused with the formation of crusts which are created by the drying fragments of skin around the top of grafts.
+Scabs after hair transplant surgery are often confused with the formation of crusts which are created by the drying fragments of skin around the top of grafts.
 These tend to appear as slightly raised skin-coloured dots immediately after surgery.
 They shrivel up to become dry crusts within the first 24 hours but are often more noticeable when they are rehydrated after applying the aftercare spray.

 Whether referring to scabs or crusts, these should usually have resolved by day 10 with appropriate cautious washing.